-The toppings can vary for Les Sèches, but I prefer them simply with a little butter and some cumin seeds (and a glass or two of wine at an apéro).
+The toppings can vary for Sèches, but I prefer them simply with a little butter and some caraway seeds (and a glass or two of wine at an apéro).
 My favorite neighborhood boulangerie also tops them with finely chopped bacon, another traditional alternative.
-I’ve also read about a sweet Sèche with sugar sprinkled on top, but I make so many sweet snacks for my children, it’s nice to have a savory alternative once in a while!
+I’ve also read about a sweet Sèche with sugar sprinkled on top.

 Recipe adapted from Recettes du terroir neuchâtelois: De nos arrière-grand-mères au nouveau millénaire by Francis Grandjean (2002).